apiflask/apiflask/README.md

 @input(PetInSchema(partial=True))
 @output(PetOutSchema)
 def update_pet(pet_id, data):
-    # the parsed input data (dict) will be injected into the view function
+    # the validated and parsed input data will
+    # be injected into the view function as a dict
     if pet_id > len(pets) - 1:
         abort(404)
     for attr, value in data.items():